chicken cheese dog treats recipe

 Cheesy Chicken Dog Treats

 This cheese and chicken dog treats recipe is low carb and gluten free.
-Ground chicken are cheese are combined with coconut flour, ground flaxseed, egg and parsley and baked.
+Ground chicken and cheese are combined with coconut flour, ground flaxseed, egg and parsley and baked.

 These are a baked soft dog treat but could be air fried too.